leighmcculloch/leighmcculloch.com/source/content/posts/2021/docker-on-mac-without-docker-desktop/index.md

 As wonderful as it is that Docker provides me with reproducible development environments, it hasn't been all rainbows and sunshine.
-For about a year I've been experiencing random high CPU usage in Docker.
-It occurs at the most inopportune time, high CPU Docker, causing my computer to crawl to a halt.
+For about a year I've been experiencing random high CPU usage with Docker Desktop.
+It occurs at the most inopportune time, high CPU Docker, causing my computer to crawl to a halt, fans spinning loudly like a jet taking off.

 On August 31st, 2021, Docker announced a new pricing model for Docker Desktop.
 This raised the question for me, what else is going to change about Docker's